Nuclear deal elusive as Iran, six powers resume talks in New York

 But they failed to meet a July 20 target for a comprehensive agreement under which Iran would further curb its atomic activities in exchange for a gradual lifting of sanctions, and they set a new deadline of Nov.
 24.

-The six powers have tried to keep the negotiations focused exclusively on the nuclear issue, but the U.S. and Iranian delegations have occasionally discussed other topics.
-Iran said earlier this week that it had rejected a U.S. offer to cooperate on the threat posed by the Islamic State but Washington indicated that there was no such offer.

-(Additional reporting by Michelle Nichols at the United Nations, Lesley Wroughton in Washington, Luke Baker in Jerusalem and John Irish in Paris; Editing by Grant McCool)
+(Additional reporting by Michelle Nichols at the United Nations, Lesley Wroughton and Arshad Mohammed in Washington, Luke Baker in Jerusalem and John Irish in Paris; Editing by Grant McCool and Andrew Hay)